BEFORE YOU GO...

 The CBUAE has stated that the LFIs are responsible for conducting due diligence on the customers, tracking all the transactions processed or conducted via te LFIs, and reporting suspicious transactions to the UAE’s Financial Intelligence Unit.

-These security measures must be integrated into an LFI’s AML/CFT compliance programme and supported with the governance and training.
+These security measures must be integrated into an LFI’s AML/CFT compliance program and supported with the governance and training.